eliagoris/solana-mint-ui/README.md

 You can deploy to any provider but make sure you add the `NEXT_PUBLIC_CANDY_MACHINE_ID` environment variable. (_Try [Vercel](https://vercel.com/new)_)

-## contribute

-You can build guards, or improve the UI, and your PR will be happily reviewed & merged.

-Also, I'm accepting tips in SOL to keep improving this open-source project: 52zEuaG5VBQTzRP7MLMyEzSuKgYPF9E9dtaWrmXaiNkg

 ### adding your own guards

 1. Follow [this Link](https://github.com/metaplex-foundation/mpl-candy-guard/tree/c8b52c7ea090d88dc1030df9613a88097ad2b912/js/test/guards), find the test file of the guard you want to add, and check the necessary 'remaining accounts'.